Berea-College-CSC-226/p01-final-project-vaughtk/README.md

 Indicate what percentage of the project you have left to complete and how confident you feel.

-❗️**Completion Percentage**: `0 - 100%`
+❗️**Completion Percentage**: `90%`

 ❗️**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ```
-    I feel very confident, provided I can combine movement controls from Legend of Tuna with a drawing GUI.
+    I feel confident, provided I can combine movement controls from Legend of Tuna or T10 with a drawing GUI.
+    Buttons are ideal, but there's an alternative: setting up keyboard shortcuts that do the same thing.
     Just controlling a Turtle with the arrow keys and turning the brush on and off with keyboard inputs would be enough.
 ```